tyleretters/nor.the-rn.info/_pages/about.md

 layout: about
 title: About
 permalink: /about
-page_excerpt_overload: Northern Information is the abstraction of artist Tyler Etters.
+page_excerpt_overload: Midwestern musician holed-up in the mountains by Los Angeles.
 ---
-[Northern Information](/2023/11/18/ending-a-company/) is the abstraction of artist Tyler Etters.
+Tyler Etters is a midwestern musician holed-up in the mountains by Los Angeles, and [Northern Information](/2023/11/18/ending-a-company/) is my digital abstraction.

-My practice incorporates software, electronic music, writing, new media, design, and photography.
+Music is how I choose to contribute to the world.
+[Listen](https://discography.tyleretters.com) or [watch](https://www.youtube.com/watch?v=rT82FIPARv0&list=PLe1BFUbUceS0P4tJzlW0qEFnOpx4kOr1I).
+My primary project is [They Became What They Beheld](https://tbwtb.com), but I have plenty of others like [Stuxnet](https://stuxnet.me) & [Northern Information](https://northerninformation.bandcamp.com).

 I work at [Output, Inc.](https://output.com) as a Senior Web Engineer.